The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

-Note, that in order to make GRL experiments comparable with INLP we first tried to finetune pretrained RoBERTa with GRL but didn't manage to reach majority vote (more details in Appendix \ref{app:grl_finetune}).
-This reinforces \shortcite{elazar2018adversarial} argument that GRL has more difficulties to remove fully the auxiliary information from the word representations.
+We attempted to conduct experiments on GRL in such a way that their results were comparable to the results of the INLP---we tried to fine-tune a pretrained RoBERTa with GRL.
+However, our attempt was not successful as we did not manage to reach majority class accuracy (more details in Appendix \ref{app:grl_finetune}).
+This reinforces \citeauthor{elazar2018adversarial}'s \citeyear{elazar2018adversarial} argument that GRL has more difficulties removing fully the auxiliary information from the word representations.

 Finally, we see that although $\rho$ indeed depends on the underlying sequence model that is used to estimate the entropies $\h[T_{1:n}]$ and $\h[W_{1:n}]$, all models---AWD-LSTM-MoS, LSTM, and KN-3---preserve the relative order for the annotations that we consider.
-E.g., all models indicate that OntoNotes NER annotation is the least interdependent with the underlying text, while OntoNotes POS annotation is the most interdependent one.
+E.g.,\ all models indicate that OntoNotes NER annotation is the least interdependent with the underlying text, while OntoNotes POS annotation is the most interdependent one.
 In addition, it turns out that for a quick estimate of $\rho$, one can use the KN-3 model, which on a modern laptop calculates the entropy of texts of 100 million tokens in a few minutes, in contrast to the LSTM, which takes several hours on a modern GPU.

-\paragraph{Synthetic tasks.} We apply the procedure described in Sect.~\ref{sec:tasks} to obtain synthetic data to the OntoNotes POS annotation as it has the highest $\rho$ in Table~\ref{tab:pos_ner_results} and thus allows us to vary the metric in a wider range.
+\paragraph{Synthetic tasks.} To obtain synthetic data, we apply the procedure described in Sect.~\ref{sec:tasks} to the OntoNotes POS annotation as it has the highest $\rho$ in Table~\ref{tab:pos_ner_results} and thus allows us to vary the metric in a wider range.

 The results of evaluation on the synthetic tasks through the INLP\footnote{We did not perform GRL experiments on synthetic tasks as they are computationally expensive--- finding $\lambda$ for each annotation requires multiple pretraining runs.} are provided in Figure~\ref{fig:syn_results}.